iblai/ibl-edx-third-party-auth-app/CUSTOMER_USAGE.md

 The `client_id`, `secret`, and values from `other_settings` can be found on keycloak as described in the [Finding Links and Information](#finding-links-and-information) section.

 The response will be the created object, just like the contents returned from the `detail` endpoint.

+## Notes about SSO Flow
+- When performing user onboarding through the user-management API, please make sure to add `"provider": "keycloak"` to the payload
+- This will ensure an entry gets created for this user and backend in the django admin's `User Social Auth` table
+- If this is not done during onboarding, when the user logs in they will be presented with a dialog asking them to link their account
+- This dialog will also not show up if the user logs in **before** they have been onboarded (eg, before their username exists in edx) as the standard workflow will create the `User` and the `User Social Auth` entry